Choose what to share with your Google Assistant

 When you set up your Google Assistant, you may be asked to turn on certain settings.

 To provide you with the full Assistant experience, your Assistant may ask you to turn on these settings:

-- Voice & Audio Activity, which records your voice and audio on Google services to improve speech recognition.
+- Voice & audio recordings, which records your voice and audio on Google services to improve speech recognition.